Scenario: You see a co-worker cut corners in an unsafe manner to finish a job faster. What do you do?

 A lot of people struggle with this question.
 Most of us find it difficult to find the right level of concern at the workplace.
 Where does being safety-minded stop and being a tattletale begin?

-For a clearer picture, we spoke with Charles Dobbin.
-He’s Levitt-Safety’s Regional Service Manager for Alberta.
+For a clearer picture, we spoke with Charles Dobbin, the Regional Service Manager for Levitt-Safety in Alberta.

 Between service technicians, supervisors, managers and administrators, Charles is responsible for the safety of over 100 Levitt-Safety employees each day.